HB 1774-FN - AS AMENDED BY THE HOUSE

 *Expenditure = Cost of bill *Appropriation = Authorized funding to cover cost of bill | ||||||

-The Office of Legislative Budget Assistant is unable to provide a complete fiscal note for this bill as it is awaiting information from the Department of Education.
-The Department was initially contacted on 11/19/25 for a fiscal note worksheet, with follow-up contact made on 12/05/25.
-When completed, the fiscal note will be forwarded to the House Clerk's Office.
+The Office of Legislative Budget Assistant is unable to provide a complete fiscal note for this bill, as amended, as it is awaiting information from the Department of Education.
+The Department was contacted on 03/11/26 for a fiscal note worksheet.
+When completed, the fiscal note will be forwarded to the Clerk's Office.

 METHODOLOGY: